Ideas for international airlines during and beyond the crisis

 What is the goal of NEURONprocessing?

-A project based on the NEURONprocessor software (self-use, workshop or assignment) provides immediately usable results at low costs.
+A project based on the NEURONprocessor software (self-use, workshop or order) provides immediately usable results at low costs.
 This NEURONprocessing idea development (ideation) is applicable for any kind of problem solving and innovation: for technical developments, the conception of marketing measures, as well as the change of organizational structures and processes.

 How successful is NEURONprocessing?